xtuml/erebus/README.md

         "job_name": <string denoting name of job>,
         "SequenceType": <string denoting the type of sequence for functional tests>, "validity": <boolean indicating if the job file is should pass or fail in the PV>
+        "options" : <json of options>
     }
     ```
+    The `options` json field currently supports the following options:
+        * `invariant_matched` - Boolean indicating whether invariants that have the same name should match at runtime for a test event sequence
+        * `invaraint_length` - Integer value greater than or equal to 1 that specifies the length multiples of a 36 character length uuid that is produced for invariants
     An example file is shown below:
     ```
     {